-Cosupervised by Rowan Barrett (McGill University) + Matthieu Leray (Smithsonian Tropical Research Institute)
+Cosupervised by Prof. Rowan Barrett (McGill University) + Dr. Matthieu Leray (Smithsonian Tropical Research Institute)

 Supervised by Brian Hunt, I investigated the effects of salinity on the diversity of the coast of the Bamfield Marine Sciences Centre.
 I coordinated field sampling with a CTD and plankton tows at three sites.
 In the lab, I identified samples of zooplankton in nine classes.
 I presented data using Matlab and R. While my research focused on zooplankton species distribution, I collaborated with team members studying chemistry, physical data, and phytoplankton samples of the same sites.
 Together, we were able to construct a well-rounded analysis of the oceanography of the Trevor Channel.